-Before WebDevlopIt, I ran a law firm single-handedly for many years.
+Before devoting myself full-time to website content and content strategy, I ran a law firm single-handedly for many years.
 In addition to managing the office, I wrote all of the on-page copy, blog posts, and articles.
 I also built, updated, and maintained multiple websites, and handled the inbound marketing.
 Yes.
 A lot.

 There were never enough hours in the day, the week, the month, the year.
 I feared that the business wouldn’t make it because I just couldn’t get to everything.
-So, I’d sometimes hire other writers when time ran out on me.
+So, I’d sometimes hire other writers.
 I wanted success, and realized I needed some outside help to achieve it.
 Initially, I tried the cheap route.
 I mean, I enjoy saving money too.
 And I told myself I could edit the piece.
 Thing is, I didn’t have time to add that to my plate.
 I got disastrous results.

 Blog posts and articles were emailed to me from late to very late—most often riddled with typos, grammatical errors, and poor syntax.
 I’d end up trashing or rewriting the article for which I paid that writer.
 More than once.
 More than twice, too.

 So, I decided to take the time to find writers with whom I resonated—experienced writers not at the beck and call of a content farm.
 Writers who understand online marketing.
 Writers with English degrees.
 It cost a little more, sure, but those content writers spent more time on my projects.

 They researched my keywords.